thomashashi/thomas_cc_demo/terraform/aws/README.md

 This terraform code will spin up a simple three-tier web application that illustrates the differences in tiers using Consul for service discovery only (web_client to listings), and other tiers that use Service Discovery and Consul Connect (web_client to products).

-> Previous versions of this demo used seperate environments to demonstrate Service Discovery ("noconnect" mode) and Consul Connect ("connect" mode).
-These two environments have been combined into one demo.
-The instructions have changed accordingly.
+> Previous versions of this demo used seperate demo environments to demonstrate Service Discovery ("noconnect" mode) and Consul Connect ("connect" mode).
+These two environments have been combined into one "hybrid" demo that is deployed when mode is set to "connect".
+These instructions are for the new hybrid demo.

 For reference, the three tiers are: